Feature #2799

 It probably wouldn't be a good idea to require the bzrtools plugin though, even though most who use bazaar probably have it installed.
 Will have a look at the source code for the command to see what it actually does.
 My guess is that it looks for .bzr folders, then runs bzr info to check and see if it's a branch or shared repository.

-Updated by Antti Kaijanmäki 9 months ago
+Updated by Antti Kaijanmäki about 15 years ago

 I just found out about Redmine and it seems very interesting.
 I'm deploying it for testing for our little project and we need support for shared Bazaar repositories.
 I could work on this myself but as always I'm short on time and I've never even looked at ruby before.